 Diversity in crop production enhances wildlife propagation.
-Corn, milo, wheat and soybean all play various roles in the life of the many species found at Lone Tree Trails.
-Wheat provides excellent nesting cover and protection for hens and their broods.
-Corn provides protection for whitetail and mule deer and full grown pheasants.
-Soybeans provide grazing for deer and antelope and loafing areas for pheasants.
+Corn, milo, wheat and soybean all play certain roles in the lives of the many species found at Lone Tree Trails.
+Winter Wheat provides excellent nesting cover and protection for hens and their broods.
+Corn provides protection for White-tailed and Mule Deer and full-grown Pheasants.
+Soybeans provide grazing for deer and antelope and loafing areas for Pheasants.
 Milo is a preferred feeding site for maturing pheasants.

-Wildlife thrive through the winter on gleanings left behind by harvest machines.
+Wildlife thrives through the winter on gleanings left behind by harvest machines.
 There is a harmonious coexistence between wildlife and efficient agricultural food production.